 Adding a customer fee will ensure that the customer pays an extra amount for providing a bounced check.
 This is usually an accepted practice, but you can choose according to your preference.

-Manually Recording the Bounced Check QuickBooks Step By Step
+Manually Recording the Bounced Check in QuickBooks Step-By-Step

 Manually record a check provided by a customer as bounced by following the steps provided below: